 What happens at each test step

 Office location identification

-When you click the Run test button, we show the running test page and identify the office location.
-You can type in your location by city, state, and country or choose to have it detected for you.
+When you select the Run test button, we show the running test page and identify the office location.
+You can type in your location by city, state, and country/region or choose to have it detected for you.
 If you detect the office location, the tool requests the latitude and longitude from the web browser and limits the accuracy to 300 meters by 300 meters before use.
 It's not necessary to identify the location more accurately than the building to measure network performance.

 Download the advanced tests client application

 Next, we start the download of the advanced tests client application.
 We rely on the user to launch the client application and they must also have .NET 6.0 Runtime installed.

 There are two parts to the Microsoft 365 network connectivity test: the web site https://connectivity.office.com and a downloadable Windows client application that runs advanced network connectivity tests.
 Most of the tests require the application to be run.
 It populates results back into the web page as it runs.